 UN development chief sounds alarm over debt distress

-The UN agency estimates "52 countries are either in debt distress or one step away from distress
+The UN agency estimates that 52 countries are either in debt distress or one step away from it.

 Achim Steiner, head of the United Nations Development Programme, told AFP that 25 of the 52 were spending more than a fifth of government revenues servicing external debt.